What I help with

 Why men often wait too long

 Men are still more likely to manage difficult feelings alone — through work, through distraction, through keeping busy.
 Not because they do not have feelings, but because asking for help has not always felt like a realistic option.
-By the time many men come to counselling, they have been carrying something heavy for a long time.
+By the time many men come to counselling, they have often been dealing with something difficult for a long time.

 You do not have to wait until things reach a breaking point.
 Coming early is not weakness.
 It is the opposite.